ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

 Where:

-- `endpointID` is the Zigbee endpoint ID that corresponds to the SDF property.
+- `endpointID` is the Zigbee endpoint ID that corresponds to the SDF event.
-- `clusterID` is the Zigbee cluster ID that corresponds to the SDF property.
+- `clusterID` is the Zigbee cluster ID that corresponds to the SDF event.
-- `attributeID` is the Zigbee attribute ID that corresponds to the SDF property.
+- `attributeID` is the Zigbee attribute ID that corresponds to the SDF event.
 - `attributeType` is the Zigbee data type of the attribute.
 - `manufacturerCode` is the Zigbee manufacturer code of the attribute (optional).